-Let’s have a look at the most important drum set parts names you really need to know.
+Let's have a look at all drum set parts and their names you really need to know:

 And here are my drum set parts labeled from a bird's eye view.

-The bass drum (also kick drum) is the center of your whole drum set.
-It needs to stand on a solid underground so that it can’t slide away when hitting the bass drum pedal with your foot.
+The bass drum (also kick drum) is the center of your whole drum kit.
+It needs to stand on a solid underground so that it can't slide away when hitting the bass drum pedals with your foot.

-Ideally you should place it on top of a carpet or an anti-vibration mat like this one.
+Ideally you should place the kick drum on top of a carpet or an anti-vibration mat like this one.

 These mats are fairly cheap, and you can buy exactly the quantity of mats you need, so that kick drum, hi hat stand & the drum throne can be placed on it.

 Common bass drum sizes and why diameter matters (a lot)

 Bass drums are available in different sizes.

 If you want to buy a new drum set for adults and children, I'd recommend a 20" bass drum size, because the tom toms can be mounted in a lower position so that smaller drummers and grown-ups can reach them with their arms and drumsticks.

 Bass Drum Pedals

 If you ever need to setup a bass drum pedal, which shouldn't be the case very often, here's what you should know: